-Kani salad is a classic Japanese restaurant dish.
-You can make it at home in 10 to 15 minutes with easy-to-find supermarket ingredients.
-This spicy kani salad with mango recipe is simple to make and bursting with flavor.
+Kani salad is a classic Japanese restaurant dish that tou can make it at home in 10 minutes with easy-to-find supermarket ingredients.
+My spicy kani salad with mango recipe is simple to make and filled with flavor thanks to the creamy dressing.

 This post may include affiliate links.
 Please read my disclosure policy.